Productivity

 How long does the shutdown routine take?

 About 10-15 minutes.
 The capture sweep (5 min), calendar check (2 min), draft dump (3 min), and shutdown phrase (10 seconds).
-It feels like "extra work" the first few times.
-Within a week, it saves you 2-3 hours of evening email and the mental recovery time that goes with it.
+It feels like extra work at first, but it saves hours of fragmented evening email checking and dramatically improves sleep quality.

 What if something urgent comes in after I shut down?

 Truly urgent things rarely arrive only by email.
 If something is genuinely time-critical, the sender will call or text.
-The fear that "something urgent might come in" is almost always just anxiety, not a realistic assessment of probability.
-In 6 months of shutdown routines, most people report zero actual emergencies missed.
+The fear that you'll miss something urgent is almost always worse than the reality.
+Most "urgent" evening emails can wait until morning without any consequences.

 Should I respond to client emails in the evening?

 No, and here's why: responding at 10 PM trains clients to expect 10 PM responses.
 It sets a precedent that erodes every boundary you try to build.
 A response sent at 8 AM looks just as professional and doesn't sacrifice your evening.
-Most "urgent" client emails can wait 12 hours.
+Most clients don't notice or care about the difference.

 What if my partner or family is frustrated by my evening work habits?